Canonical tree-decompositions of chordal graphs: Introduction

 \cref{thm:NoInifniteCliqueChordalIsTDIntoCliques} makes the even stronger assertion that there are \td s \emph{into the graph's maximal cliques}.
-Formally, a \defn{maximal} clique of a graph~$G$ is an inclusion-wise maximal clique, and a \td\ $(T,\cV)$ of $G$ is \defn{into its maximal cliques} if the map $t \mapsto V_t$ is a bijection from $V(T)$ to the set of maximal cliques of $G$.
+Formally, a \defn{maximal} clique of a graph~$G$ is an inclusion-wise maximal clique, and a \td\ $(T, (V_t)_{t \in V(T)})$ of $G$ is \defn{into its maximal cliques} if the map $t \mapsto V_t$ is a bijection from~$V(T)$ to the set of maximal cliques of $G$.
 We show that~\cref{thm:canonicalchordalTD} cannot be strengthened to canonical \td s into maximal cliques: there are chordal graphs, even finite and connected ones, that do not admit a canonical \td\ into their maximal cliques (\cref{ex:no-maximal-and-canonical}).

-In contrast, we provide a positive result for graphs~$\hat G$ from normal coverings~$p: \hat G \to G$ for locally finite, connected graphs~$G$ (see~\cref{sec:TDCoveringsMaxCliques} for the definitions).
-If such~$\hat G$ is chordal, then it admits a \td\ into its maximal cliques which is~$\Gamma(p)$-canonical for the group~$\Gamma(p)$ of deck transformations of~$p$:
+In contrast, we provide a positive result for graphs~$\hat G$ from normal coverings~$p: \hat G \to G$ of locally finite, connected graphs~$G$ (see~\cref{sec:TDCoveringsMaxCliques} for the definitions); this in particular includes $r$-local coverings $p_r: G_r \to G$.
+If such~$\hat G$ is chordal, then it admits a \td\ into its maximal cliques which is at least~$\Gamma(p)$-canonical for the group~$\Gamma(p)$ of deck transformations of~$p$:

 \begin{restatable}{mainresult}{chordalTDmaximal} Let $G$ be a locally finite, connected graph and $p \colon \hat G \to G$ a normal covering.
 If $\hat G$ is chordal, then $\hat G$ admits a $\Gamma(p)$-canonical \td\ into its maximal cliques. \end{restatable}